Best Travel Insurance for Digital Nomads in 2025: Your Guide

 - It’s hard to get them to cover scooter and motorbike accidents, even if you have an international motorbike license

-For a 32-year-old male from California in the United States, this is what cost each plan was for 28 days:
+For a 32-year from California in the United States, this is what the cost of each plan was for 28 days:

 - Standard Plan – $126.65 USD